100 years of ski jumping continues in Westby

 Saturday began with the Snowflake Junior Ski Jumping Tournament, with around 85 entries.
 The young jumpers competed on the 5-, 10-, 20- and 40-meter hills.

-The Big Hill Tournament was held Saturday afternoon on the 90-meter hill, following the opening ceremonies.
+The Big Hill Tournament was held Saturday afternoon on the 90-meter hill after the opening ceremonies.

-Saturday’s opening ceremonies included 2017 Snowflake Queen Sharice Elbert singing the national anthem, following the presentation of colors by the University of Wisconsin-La Crosse ROTC.
+Saturday’s opening ceremonies included 2017 Snowflake Queen Sharice Elbert singing the national anthem after the presentation of colors by the UW-La Crosse ROTC.

 People are also reading…